April 2 @ 9 & 10:30* am

 April 7 @ 7 pm*

-We enter a darkened sanctuary in silence and hear several voices reading the Passion according to John’s Gospel while candles are snuffed out one at a time.
+We enter a darkened sanctuary in silence and listen and respond as the Passion according to St. Matthew is shared.
+Music is woven in to the story to underscore the solemnity of the evening.
 As we approach the crucifixion, the large wooden cross takes center place.
 We remain in darkness and leave in silence.

 April 8 @ 8 pm* (No 5 pm Worship Service)